How to Get Help With Bills: Resources

 PACE, which stands for Program of All-inclusive Care for the Elderly, offers help with medical bills for low-income elderly people.
 Those 55 and over can receive funding for the cost of adult primary day care and home care.

-Under CHIP, children up to age 19 whose families make up to $49,200 per year can receive free or low-cost hospital visits, dental care, prescriptions and more.
+Under CHIP, children up to age 19 whose families make up to $49,200 per year can receive or low-cost hospital visits, dental care, prescriptions and more.

 While this organisation is a 501(c)(3), it helps people find government assistance through state-sponsored programmes.
 The organisation’s website lists government programmes that help with health insurance, disease screening, general medical care and more.